rh9891/ContactFox/README.md

 THEN I will have stored a new contact.

 WHEN I click on the Delete button of a saved contact, THEN I will have deleted that contact permanently from my stored  contacts.

-WHEN I click on the Edit button of a saved contact, THEN I will be able to edit that contact's information.
+WHEN I click on the Edit button of a saved contact, THEN I will be able to edit and update that contact's information.

+WHEN I input characters into the Search Contacts field, THEN I can filter through the contacts based on those characters.

 WHEN I click on the Logout button on the navbar,
 THEN I will be logged out of the application and be redirected to the login page.